 Carefully examine the rubber seal around your window.
 If it’s brittle, inflexible or missing pieces, it’s done for.

-How Can You Fix it?
+How Can You Fix It?

 Air Conditioning

-If the drain pan or tube, or both, are dirty, fluid could be forced into your cabin.
-Water will come from your vents, or you may see dampness on the dashboard.
-If there’s a lot of back-flow, your carpets could get wet too.
+The AC in your vehicle pulls warm air out of the cabin and blows in cool air when you drive.
+If the evaporator drain pan or tube, or both, are dirty, condensation in the warm air gets blocked and fluid could be forced into your cabin.
+Water will come from your vents, or you may see dampness on the dashboard or passenger side floor mat.

 For older cars, you’ll have to take a peek at your drain pan and pipe.
 Consult your vehicle’s owner manual to find out where it is.
 Debris in the pan could have come from the tube.

-How Can You Fix it?
+How Can You Fix It?

 Heater Core

-It uses coolant to avoid overheating while it heats the air blowing into the vehicle.
+The heater core is responsible for all the heat-related airflow inside your cabin.
+It uses coolant to prevent overheating while it heats the air blowing into the vehicle.
 If one of the tubes that circulate coolant grows loose or damaged, a leak could occur.

+If the damp area in your car smells sweet, you’re dealing with a coolant mix from a leaking heater core.
 The leak may also be accompanied by foggy windows and erratic heating functions.
 Note that inhaling vapors contaminated by antifreeze can be dangerous too.

-How Can You Fix it?
+How Can You Fix It?

 You’ll want to get this repaired as quickly as you can.
 Either the hoses or the entire heater core will have to be replaced if it’s corroded or malfunctioning.